2i2c-org/2i2c-org.github.io/content/blog/2022/product-community-lead-drop-in-notes/index.md

 The skills of a scientific or technical writer would certainly be relevant for this position.
 For example, somebody that enjoyed technical documentation or scientific communication likely has one relevant skillset for this role.
-However, the rolle will do much more than _just_ technical writing - they will also create and execute on organizational strategy, collabate with our team around designing and planning our work, etc.
+However, the role will do much more than _just_ technical writing - they will also create and execute on organizational strategy, collaborate with our team around designing and planning our work, etc.

-## Is the scientific knowledge important?
+## Is scientific knowledge in a specific domain important?

 We don't expect this person to have deep knowledge in any particular scientific field, though experience with scientific and educational workflows in general will be very beneficial.
-2i2c's goal is to biuld expertise in the aspects of interactive computing workflows that overlap between many rearch / educational communities.
+2i2c's goal is to build expertise in the aspects of interactive computing workflows that overlap between many research / educational communities.
 We hope to work with leaders from these communities to leverage their domain expertise, and to empower them to lead others.
 Similar to having technical expertise, the important thing is having an intuition for what it's like to use the infrastructure, what _kinds of problems_ our target communities are trying to solve, and how to learn more about their perspectives.